 The Company's is deploying its remaining cash resources carefully in order to keep the project on care and maintenance, while seeking to secure additional financing or a strategic partner(s) to advance the Niblack Project.
 Exploration and evaluation expenses ("E&E") comprises of ongoing site maintenance and required environmental monitoring activities and liaison with community partners for the Niblack Project.
 The Company pays annual claim rentals of approximately \$46,000 in Q4 of each year.
-From Q2 2018 to Q3 2018 E&E was trended downwards.
-In Q4 2018, the Company recorded a \$146,000 decrease in the provision for rehabilitation obligation with the approval of the 5-year reclamation plan which offset E&E incurred in the quarter.
-From Q1 2019 to Q1 2020 E&E was variable.
+From Q3 2018 to Q2 2019 E&E trended downwards.
+In Q4 2018, E&E was offset by the Company recording a \$146,000 decrease in the provision for rehabilitation obligation with the approval of the 5-year reclamation plan.
+From Q3 2019 to Q2 2020, E&E again trended down.
 General and administration expenses ("G&A") followed a downward trend in 2018 but have fluctuated in line with regulatory compliance requirements and financing activities.
+In Q2 2020, the Company recorded a foreign exchange gain of \$168,000 as result of the weakening Canadian dollar against the US dollar.

-Volatility in the Company's share price and other inputs used in the valuation of the Company's financial instruments contributed significantly towards the overall fluctuation in the Company's comprehensive loss (income) from Q1 2018 to Q3 2019.
+Volatility in the Company's share price and other inputs used in the valuation of the Company's financial instruments contributed significantly towards the overall fluctuation in the Company's comprehensive (income) loss from Q3 2018 to Q3 2019.